 I usually don’t recommend doing a deep clean of the tank but only once every month, but when it comes to a dropped tail, you’ll need to clean it a tad bit sooner to, again, avoid any bacteria from getting inside of it.

 The reason why this is extremely beneficial is because over time their tank becomes naturally dirty and soiled from various different things that are put into the tank and also from things that are left by your leopard gecko as well.

 This includes insect parts, urates, poop, calcium powder, and so on and so forth.
 Because your leopard gecko is constantly in contact with all of these things, it’s best to keep the tank nice and clean not only when they drop their tail, but also in general as well.

 If you have a spare, empty tank that is up and ready to go, then I suggest putting your leopard gecko in that one while you clean out the one that they primarily stay in.
-If not, then I recommend placing them in this small Faunarium from Amazon here.
+If not, then I recommend placing them a small plastic travel terrarium.